BertoCisneros/BertoCisneros.github.io/index.md

 - **Will it always write good quality code?**

 The answer to this one is simple.
-No. It can provide impressive results but it doesnt always work in rare cases provides gibberish.
+No. It can provide impressive results but it doesnt always work and in some cases provides gibberish.

 ## Conclusion